natelgrw/titan_foundation_model/README.md

-# ASPECTOR: Analog Circuit Simulation Pipline For Data Collection
+# ASPECTOR: Analog Circuit Simulation Pipline

-TITAN is a foundation model for the topology and sizing optimization of operational amplifiers, currently under active development.
+The Analog Simulation Performance Extraction and Collection Toolkit for Organized Research (ASPECTOR) is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.

 Current Version: **0.1.3**